PRINT

 What does it do?

-Next, the exhaust system reduces exhaust noise from the engine.
+the occupants.
+Next, the exhaust system reduces exhaust noise

 converter’s operation.